Scilab-RL/Scilab-RL/docs/wiki/Pycharm.md

 > ⚠️  Mujoco may raise [this error](https://github.com/openai/mujoco-py/issues/544) when debugging.
 You can unset "Attach to subprocess automatically while debugging" in the Python Debugger Settings (File | Settings | Build, Execution, Deployment | Python Debugger) to avoid this error, or just press `F9` to continue when the error occurs.

+> ⚠️ If you run into the error 'Can not save PyCharm settings', change the owner of your `.idea` folder to your WSL username using `chown`

 # Other tips
 - `Ctrl + Shift + F` to search in the whole project or whole directory.
 - `Ctrl + Shift + R` to search-replace in the whole project or whole directory.